lingtalfi/Bat/DebugTool.md

 string dump ( mixed:thing)
 ```

-Return a var dump representation of the given thing.
+Prints a var dump representation of the given thing.
 This is actually the oop equivalent of the universe "a" debug function.